 Draft Caring for Country Strategy

-The department has released the draft Caring for Country Strategy – Aboriginal Outcomes Strategy (PDF, 3.7 MB) and is seeking feedback from Western Sydney’s Aboriginal communities.
+The department sought feedback from Western Sydney’s Aboriginal communities on the draft Caring for Country Strategy – Aboriginal Outcomes Strategy (PDF, 3.7 MB) from 11 November 2022 to 21 April 2023.

 The strategy aims to: